 STRUCTURE OF THE TRAINING DAYS

-Each of the four years of the training course consists of 8 weekend trainings and attendance at the Southern California Bioenergetic Conference equaling 20 training days each year.
+The first two years of the training course consists of 8 weekend trainings and attendance at the Southern California Bioenergetic Conference equaling 20 training days each year.
+The last two years consist of 9 weekend trainings and the conference equaling 22 training days each year.
 The trainings are taught by the local SCIBA faculty including International Faculty members of the IIBA.
 The training will take place in San Diego.

 CERTIFICATION AS CBT